Paul Thorn in March 29 Concert

-For tickets, contact Texas Township Campus bookstore at 269.488.4030 or the bookstore at Anna Whitten Hall at 269.373.7951.
-Tickets may also be ordered online by going to Kalamazoo Valley Bookstore.
+Tickets to Thorn’s Kalamazoo performance are $20 each and will be on sale beginning on Jan.
+25. For tickets, contact Texas Township Campus bookstore at 269.488.4030 or the bookstore at Anna Whitten Hall at 269.373.7951.
+Tickets may also be ordered online at bookstore.kvcc.edu.

-For additional ticket purchasing options call Artists' Forum chairman and Dave Posther, 269.488.4476.
+For additional ticket purchasing options call Artists’ Forum chairman and Dave Posther at 269.488.4476.

 Since its inception in 1986, Kalamazoo Valley Community College's Artists' Forum Performance Series has exposed the Kalamazoo community and the students of Kalamazoo Valley to a widely diverse array of musicians, artists, writers, actors, singers, dancers and social commentators.
 The intent of the program has always been to provide stimulating cultural events that expand on the community's mainstream entertainment offerings.